yclee126/BitAdrSwap/README.md

 This is same to address bits, but with more bits.

 I used this to repair corrupted ROM file caused by wrong data and address pin wiring when dumping.

+## How to use
+Rename the file's name to source.hex, then launch the program.

+Enter byte bit order first, then address bit order.

+The converted file will be created into converted.hex